 Had I legitimately been harassed or assaulted?
 Perhaps I was misleading others by raising my hand and declaring #metoo?
 Making something out of nothing.

 Clementine Ford, a woman who writes with tireless and unflinching frankness about the inequalities women face despite copping death threats for doing so, admitted to being plagued by self doubt before posting her own #metoo experiences.
-That says something.

-Those instances we dismiss as nothing.
-They’re something.
 Can we slice the spectrum of sexual assault and harassment in two?
 Minor encounters up one end divorced from major sexual violence down the other?

-Growing up I observed that women reluctantly put up with unwanted male attention that wasn’t overtly serious: dirty jokes, innuendo and sleazy arms around the shoulder or pats on the bum.
+Growing up I observed that women reluctantly put up with unwanted male attention that wasn’t overtly serious: dirty jokes, innuendo, sleazy arms around the shoulder or pats on the bum.
 This reluctant acceptance operated on the assumption men were just like that: governed by their sexual urges which often lead them to do and say inappropriate things to women.

 The Australian Institute of Family Studies asserts that “the normalization and acceptance of more minor forms of sexual violence contributes towards a broader culture that facilitates and excuses the occurrence of more ‘severe’ forms of sexual violence, such as sexual assault and rape.”

 Tom Meagher said it best in his poignant essay The Danger of the Monster Myth following the rape and murder of his wife Jill Meagher in 2012 when he speaks of “the terrifying concept that violent men are socialized by the ingrained sexism and entrenched masculinity that permeates everything from our daily interactions all the way up to our highest institutions.”
 I can’t help but wonder what woman hasn’t encountered the ingrained sexism and entrenched masculinity that Tom Meagher speaks of.

 Perusing definitions of sexual harassment the standout phrase is unwelcome.

 The strength coach was also a trained massage therapist and would treat our overburdened muscles with soft tissue work.
-During one particular session at a health clinic he pushed deep into my breasts iterating the importance of releasing my pectoral muscles.
-It was awkward, uncomfortable, unpleasant and unwelcome.
+During a massage session he pushed deep into my breasts, edging around my nipples.
+As I tensed up, he

-I doubted the reality of my experience, decided it was nothing and didn’t speak of this incident until one day, months later the Health clinic manager phoned me to ask if said coach had ever touched me in a way that I felt was inappropriate during a massage.
+I doubted the reality of my experience, decided it was nothing and didn’t speak of this incident until one day, months later the Health Clinic manager phoned to ask if the coach had ever touched me in a way I felt was inappropriate during a massage.
 Someone else had complained.
-My experience was validated.
-“Yes” I said, “me too”.
-It was something.

 Earlier this year I participated in a course to learn a new pain treatment technique with fellow physiotherapists and other health professionals.

 On the second morning we were told that the course venue (an RSL conference room) had changed.
-The previous night a bartender made a complaint against the man as he asked her to sit on his lap.
+The previous night a bartender made a complaint against the instructor as he asked her to sit on his lap.
 His attention was unwelcome.
 Now we were unwelcome at the venue.

-All of these instances were something.They were unwelcome, unwanted and inadmissible.
-I reckon that’s worth putting up my hand and saying “me too”.
+All of these instances were something.
+They were unwelcome, unwanted and inadmissible.
+I reckon that’s worth me, and countless other women, putting up our hand and saying, “me too”.